 Requests for Personal Leave will be granted so long as the granting of leave does not take the staffing level of the shift below minimum.

 The Warden reserves the right to review the declaration of an emergency after the fact and to require proof of emergency to his satisfaction.
-The Warden (or his designee’s) decision as to whether a situation qualifies as an emergency will be final and not subject to appeal beyond Step 3 of the grievance procedure, see Article Six, Section 3.
+The Warden (or his designee’s) decision as to whether a situation qualifies as an emergency will be final and not subject to appeal beyond the Warden and shall not be grievable under the terms of the labor agreement.

 Such administrative personal leave credit shall not accumulate.
 Unused balance in any year shall be canceled at the end of the calendar year.